amerkay/serverless-localstack-glibc-lambda-hot-reloading-example/README.md

 curl -X POST http://localhost:4566/restapis/apiid123/local/_user_request_/test   -H "Content-Type: application/json"   -d '{"real_number": "+16505604560"}' | jq
 ```

+> Notice, we setup a static ID so the URLs don't keep changing: `apiid123`.

 ---

 ### Making sure the .venv is in the PYTHONPATH